DreadSpaghetti/DnDCheatsheetTemplates/Classes/Fighter/Fighter Subclasses/Battle Master Subclass (PHB)/Battle Master Subclass Battle Maneuvers List.md

 #### Feinting Attack
 You can expend one superiority die and use a bonus action on your turn to feint, choosing one creature within 5 feet of you as your target.
-You have advantage on your next attack roll against that creature before the end of your turn.
+You have advantage on your next attack roll against that creature this turn.
 If that attack hits, add the superiority die to the attack's damage roll.

 #### Goading Attack